 In addition, the therapeutic focus is on the treatment of the underlying disease, type 2 diabetes mellitus, and frequent comorbidities (e.g. hypertension, dyslipoproteinaemia, anaemia, heart failure, etc.).
 The marketing authorisation and dosage specifications in the product information of the active ingredients must be considered; deviations must be justified separately.
 Based on the aggregated evidence, a sufficiently safe recommendation for the use of SGLT2 inhibitors for the treatment of patients with CKD in combination with type 2 diabetes mellitus can also be made at this time.
-Based on the results of cardiovascular outcome studies and the recommendations of the guideline2, the most robust data have been shown in diabetics with existing cardiovascular disease and therefore the use of a GLP-1 agonist (liraglutide) and/or an SGLT2 inhibitor (empagliflozin, dapagliflozin) is considered part of the optimised standard therapy in patients with cardiovascular disease.
+Especially for patients with stage 3 and 4 CKD and cardiovascular risk, optimised standard therapy may include the use of SGLT2 inhibitors in addition to ACE inhibitors or AT-1 antagonists.